omcdrucifer/Full-Stack-Cert/README.md

 The code functions and everything has been renamed to properly fit the theme.
 I am still working to dress it up and make it look good.
 Right now it just prints a couple of statements and a single fortune.
 I am trying to come up with some decorative elements to add to the output.

+### Conclusion

+In its current state the random generator meets the requirements laid out in the assignment.
+I may add to it later.
+I have also decided that as this repository evolves and the filesystem grows, I will migrate project specific README to a project folder and let this main README serve as an overview of the course and what the constraints were for each project.
+I'm getting more comfortable with markdown so I may even link to the project READMEs from this one.